 Mr. Horton gave an overview of his approach to developing the FY2022 Audit Work Plan, and noted flexibility to amend the work plan in consultation with the Board, Audit Committee, and County Management.

 Mr. Horton outlined Carryover audits from FY2021 that will require additional hours worked in FY 2022, and proposed the closure of the Sheriff’s Department Overtime audit carried over from FY 2021.
-This proposal is due to additional position having been added, the low likelihood of findings dissimilar to those found in the Police Overtime audit, and the value added to Operations in other audit areas.
+This proposal is due to additional positions having been added, the low likelihood of findings dissimilar to those found in the Police Overtime audit, and the value added to Operations in other audit areas.

 Mr. Horton proposed an audit of the Specialized Transit for Arlington Residents (STAR) in FY2022